-Welcome to your new communications textbook!
+Welcome to your new English textbook!
 Now, you may be feeling like English classes should be behind you since you graduated from high school, but don't worry.
 This is different.
-At Fanshawe College, if you have taken the Reason and Writing curriculum (or "WRIT"), then you'll already be familiar with the importance we place on making sure students are equipped with the essential principles of reading, writing, and reasoning at the post secondary level.
-Just as WRIT is designed to help students succeed in becoming functional, competent communicators in college, Communications (or "COMM") courses are designed to prepare you for the real, everyday tasks of writing and speaking in your chosen profession.
+When you take an English (or "Communications") course in college, it's all about preparing you for the real, everyday tasks of writing and speaking in your chosen profession rather than reading literature and writing essays.
 Ask any professional in your field, and they'll set you straight on the enormous importance of practical communication in the work they do.
+They will assure you that you won't get far without workplace communication skills enabling you to apply the technical skills you're learning in your other courses.
+Trust those professionals-they know what they're talking about.
+You may not fully appreciate it yet, but you really need this guide to help develop those vital communication skills now and in the years ahead as you grow professionally.